- Community Safety

-Entry to the 2014 Spring Garden Competition is free.
+Entries in the 2014 Spring Garden Competition are now closed.

 The City of Ryde has a long and proudly history of conducting the Spring Garden Competition.
 This established community event has been held annually for more than twenty years.
 The City of Ryde is one of the few local councils still organising and providing a garden competition for its local residents and local community.